 For example, if you make $12.00 per hour and work 40 hours a week.
 Your total earnings per week are $480.00.
 If your income after deductions is $418, then the maximum a judgment creditor could take is 25% of $418, which is about $105.

 There are exceptions to the federal limits that are imposed under specific circumstances, includingn federal tax cases and domestic relations cases.
 And, although federal benefits like Social Security, SSI, veteran’s benefits, and others are usually exempt from garnishment, it’s not always the case.
 The U.S. Treasury can garnish this income for back taxes (up to 15%) if your federal student loans are in default and for child support (up to 65%).

-For more information about federal debt collection, check out Consumer.ftc.gov’s Debt Collection FAQ page.
+For more information about federal debt collection, check out the Debt Collection FAQs on the FTC's Consumer Advice Page.

 Bank Account Levies

 Judgment creditors can enforce judgments against you by placing levies on your bank account.
 These levies allow them to withdraw money from your account without your permission.